vanesamarar/UW-LING-573-Group-5/README.md

 ### To generate fine-tuned summaries using the T5-Small model:
 Run all cells in the notebook `LING573_Train_T5.ipynb` located in the repo root or [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/119ziVUd6aJ08pChLnq6J8C9pMFuMoc6V?usp=sharing#scrollTo=53N0paoCC2gb).
 This notebook:
 1. Loads and preprocesses the Opinosis dataset
-2. Fine-tunes the T5 model on the training data
+2. Fine-tunes the T5-Small model on the training data
 3. Generates summaries on the test set
-4. Computes ROUGE metrics
+4. Computes ROUGE metrics (refer to note below)
-5. Saves predictions and references
+5. Saves predictions and references to their respective files

 > **Note:** To obtain HuggingFace scores, run cells 60. and 6A.
-To obtain PyRouge scores, run cell 6B.
+To obtain PyRouge scores, run cell 6B prior to running cell 7.

 ### Expected output after running:
 Directory t5-small-results/ will be created containing: